 Students who graduate from an accredited program are eligible to sit for the national certification examination administered by the National Commission on the Certification of Physician Assistants (PANCE).

-The PA Program solely sponsored by Seton Hall University graduated its first class in 2004.
-The PANCE pass rates for first-time takers, by year of graduation is attached.
 Our graduates are fully functioning members of the medical community, capable of working in solo and group practices, hospitals, health maintenance organizations, long-term care facilities, student health services and urban and rural clinics.
 Graduates are highly successful in finding employment, with many students securing employment prior to commencement.

 View the program's five-year PA National Certifying Exam (PANCE) pass rate >>

 View estimated costs associated with the program >>